fabric8io/fabric8/docs/gateway.md

     ZooKeeperPath: /fabric/registry/clusters/apis/ws
     URI template: /ws{contextPath}/

-### Versioning
+### Versioning: Explict URIs

-You can add other expression to the URI template.
-For example if you wish to expose every fabric version of each service in a different URI you could use:
+You may wish to expose all available versions of each web service and web application at a different URI. e.g. if you change your URI template to:

     /version/{version}{contextPath}/